UoSGroupProjects1718/mgp-mgp-group-8/README.md

 # Group Project
 This is the GitHub repository for Team 8.
 Our game name is Tappu Sushi.

-# Branches
-master - is the active development branch release - is the branch for project builds

 # Prerequisite
 1. Visual Studio 2017
 2. Unity